Lazydays Holdings, Inc. Reports Second Quarter 2020 Financial Results

 ABOUT LAZYDAYS RV

 Lazydays, The RV Authority®, is an iconic brand in the RV industry.
-Home of the world’s largest recreational dealership, based on 126 acres outside of Tampa, Florida, Lazydays also has dealerships located in Ocala, Florida; Tucson, Arizona; Minneapolis, Minnesota; Knoxville, Tennessee; and Loveland and Denver, Colorado.
-Offering the nation’s largest selection of leading RV brands, Lazydays features nearly 3,000 new and pre-owned RVs, more than 400 service bays and two on-site campgrounds with over 700 RV campsites.
-Lazydays RV Accessories & More™ stores offer thousands of accessories and hard-to-find parts at dealership locations.
-In addition, Lazydays also has rental fleets in Colorado.
+Home of the world’s largest recreational dealership, based on 126 acres outside of Tampa, Florida, Lazydays has dealerships located at The Villages, Florida; Tucson and Phoenix, Arizona; Minneapolis, Minnesota; Knoxville, Tennessee; and Loveland and Denver, Colorado.
+Lazydays also has a dedicated Service Center location near Houston, Texas.
+Offering the nation’s largest selection of leading RV brands, Lazydays features over 3,000 new and pre-owned RVs, more than 400 service bays and two on-site campgrounds with over 700 RV campsites.
+In addition, Lazydays RV Accessories & More™ stores offer thousands of accessories and hard-to-find parts at dealership locations.

 Since 1976, Lazydays has built a reputation for providing an outstanding customer experience with exceptional service and product expertise, along with being a preferred place to rest and recharge with other RVers.
-Lazydays consistently provides the best RV purchase, service, rental and ownership experience, which is why more than a half-million RVers and their families visit Lazydays every year, making it their “home away from home.”
+Lazydays consistently provides the best RV purchase, service, and ownership experience, which is why RVers and their families keep returning to Lazydays year after year, calling it their “home away from home.”

 Lazydays Holdings, Inc. is a publicly listed company on the Nasdaq stock exchange under the ticker “LAZY.”
 Additional information can be found here.

 This news release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 All statements other than statements of historical fact are, or may be deemed to be, forward-looking statements.
-Forward-looking statements describe Lazydays’ future plans, projections, strategies and expectations, including statements regarding Lazydays’ expectations for its Minnesota, Tennessee, and Ocala dealerships as well as its service business, and are based on assumptions and involve a number of risks and uncertainties, many of which are beyond the control of Lazydays.
-Actual results could differ materially from those projected due to various factors, including economic conditions generally, conditions in the credit markets and changes in interest rates, conditions in the capital markets, and other factors described from time to time in Lazydays’ Securities and Exchange Commission reports and filings, which are available at www.sec.gov.
+Forward-looking statements describe Lazydays’ future financial position, business strategy, budgets, projections (including projected costs), expectations, and plans and objectives of management for future operations, including statements regarding Lazydays’ expectations regarding the impact of the COVID-19 pandemic on the Company’s business, results of operations (including Adjusted EBITDA) and financial condition and the measures the Company has taken in response to the COVID-19 pandemic, the impact of its acquisition of its recently acquired dealership at The Villages, Florida and its greenfield start-ups near Houston, Texas and Nashville, Tennessee, and are based on assumptions and involve a number of risks and uncertainties, many of which are beyond the control of Lazydays.
+Actual results could differ materially from those projected due to various factors, including economic conditions generally, conditions in the credit markets and changes in interest rates, conditions in the capital markets, the global impact of the pandemic outbreak of coronavirus (COVID-19) and other factors described from time to time in Lazydays’ SEC reports and filings, which are available at www.sec.gov, and the Company can give no assurance that such forward-looking statements will prove to be correct.
 Forward-looking statements contained in this news release speak only as of the date of this news release, and Lazydays undertakes no obligation to update these forward-looking statements to reflect subsequent events or circumstances, unless otherwise required by law.

 Non-GAAP Financial Measures